- You are here:

 Weather & Climate

-The range of landscapes in this park means there’s a lot of variation in altitude.
-This, in turn, means the temperature can change a lot too, dropping 6.5°C/3.5°F for every 1,000m/1,000ft you ascend.
-Generally, though, it stays hot here, certainly in the Dry season (June to September), but even more so in the heart of the Wet season (October to May).
+The park’s mountainous nature means there’s a lot of variation in altitude.
+Temperatures tend to be cooler as you go higher up the slopes.
+Generally, though, it stays hot by day, certainly in the Dry season (June to September), but even more so in the heart of the Wet season (October to May).
+Nights are more comfortably cool.

 Best Time To Visit

-To see animals out in the open, visit in the drier months when there’s a virtual parade of beasts at the crater lakes: June to September, and again in January and February, are the best months for wildlife viewing.
+To see animals out in the open, visit in the drier months when wildlife is most likely to visit the crater lakes: June to September, and again in January and February, are the best months for wildlife viewing.
 Animals roam more widely (and often beyond the park) when the park is wet, and those that stay can easily disappear into the dense vegetation.
-So, the wetter seasons (October to December and March to May) are not the best times to strap on your binoculars – unless birds are your priority, that is.
+So, the wetter seasons (October to December and March to May) are not the best times to visit, unless birds are your priority.

 Want To Visit Marsabit NP?